UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 :bangbang: Save the topology now!

 To upload the actual *deployment artifact* go back to the Winery after **saving** the topology.
+Close the tab of the topology modeler to go back to the original winery tab.

 The created artifact template can be found under the "Other Elements" tab at the top.